skattyadz/Caja-HTML-Sanitizer/README.md

 ## Caveats

-Skattyadz disclaimer: I've just deleted most of the API then done some tree shaking.
+Skattyadz disclaimer: I've just deleted most of the API then performed some tree shaking.
 I don't understand this code

 Original disclaimer: It's use this at your own risk really - Caja HTML Sanitizer was written by people far cleverer than me.
 I have just repackaged it to solve a problem I had (sanitization on a Node server).
 It seems to work, and it passes all its tests in re-packaged form - however I don't fully understand its internals so cannot guarantee its security.